-The Compliance Management System was subjected to an internal audit in the first half of 2021, in which improvements were analyzed and measures developed.
-At the meetings of the Supervisory Board’s Audit Committee on September 8, 2021 and November 17, 2021, the Compliance Officer reported on the content, objectives and status of the compliance organization, the structure of the Compliance Management System, training, internal and external investigations and various compliance measures (communication, surveys) in a separate agenda item.
+At the meetings of the Supervisory Board’s Audit Committee on March 1, 2022, September 7, 2022 and November 16, 2022, the Compliance Officer reported on the content, objectives and status of the compliance organization, the structure of the Compliance Management System, training, internal and external investigations and various compliance measures (communication, surveys) in a separate agenda item.

 Anti-Bribery and Corruption Directive (ABC Directive)

 The Anti-Bribery and Corruption Directive (“ABC Directive”) supplements Lenzing’s Global Code of Conduct by providing global minimum standards to ensure that Lenzing’s activities are conducted ethically and with integrity.
 The goal of this Directive is to ensure that all relevant anti-bribery and corruption regulations are known and observed across the Lenzing Group.
 The Directive applies to all operations and activities in compliance with all applicable anti-corruption laws, including the Austrian Criminal Code, the United Kingdom Bribery Act 2010 and the US Foreign Corrupt Practices Act.
 It clearly defines what bribery, corruption and acceleration payments mean and provides guidelines on what is considered acceptable behavior.
 Receiving and giving gifts, as well as accepting and giving hospitality or invitations, require – depending on the monetary value – specific approval within the Compliance Register Tool.
 Country-specific limits have been defined for all legal entities.